georgeadamson/Selectable/README.md

 Selectable
 ==========

-Auto wire-up checkboxes &amp; radio buttons that can be checked by clicking their container
+Auto wire-up checkboxes &amp; radio buttons so that they can be toggled by clicking their container element.

 A class of "selected" is automatically added to the container when the field is checked.